MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ### Return value

-A forward iterator at the position of the first element in an ordered range with a value that is greater than or equivalent to a specified value, where the equivalence is specified with a binary predicate.
+A forward iterator at the position of the first element in an ordered range with a value that is greater than or equivalent to a specified value.
+The equivalence may be specified with a binary predicate.

 ### Remarks